developerstephanieb/latex_reference/01_fundamentals/12_bibliography.md

 ## The `biblatex` Package

-For more customization and better handling of complex requirements, load the `biblatex` package in the preamble.
+Use the `biblatex` package for more customization and better handling of complex requirements.
 It is the recommended system for bibliography management in LaTeX.

 - The `biblatex` workflow also involves two files: